mikaelliljedahl/home-assistant-on-openwrt/README.md

 ## Enjoy Home Assistant on The Router

-Connect to the S1300 through LAN ports or Wifi using your PC or phone.
-Visit the address `192.168.8.1:8123` , that's the web page for Home Assistant.
+Connect to the Router through LAN ports or Wifi using your PC or phone.
+Visit the address `192.168.1.1:8123` , that's the web page for Home Assistant.

 Now you can link your smart devices together with Home Assistant.